arbal/awesome-stars/README.md

 - [aerophile/awesome-deepfakes](https://github.com/aerophile/awesome-deepfakes) - Everything Deepfakes
 - [DopplerHQ/awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - :octocat: A curated awesome list of lists of interview questions.
 Feel free to contribute! :mortar_board:
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
-- [dothq/browser](https://github.com/dothq/browser) - 🌍 Take back your privacy with Dot Browser, the privacy-conscious web browser that protects you from being tracked and monitored online.
 - [Mikerah/awesome-privacy-on-blockchains](https://github.com/Mikerah/awesome-privacy-on-blockchains) - A curated list of privacy on blockchains resources
 - [angrykoala/awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources
 - [mxschmitt/awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright